makersacademy/CV/README.md

 - My training in philosophy and formal logic at the University of Cambridge has helped immensely in my approach to coding, and allowed me to hone my ability to break down a problem systematically into distinct components.

 #### Fast learner
 - For our Makers Academy final project: [Make It Stop!
-Alarm Clock](https://github.com/MakeItStop/task-based-alarm), my team and I wanted to challenge ourselves to learn a brand-new javascript framework, so we chose a combination of two we had never heard of - Nativescript with Angular 2.
+Alarm Clock](https://github.com/MakeItStop/task-based-alarm), my team and I wanted to challenge ourselves to learn a brand-new javascript framework not taught as part of the course.
+After some research into various options, we decided on Nativescript with Angular 2.
 By the end of the 12-day project we had produced a fully operational app, soon to be deployed on the app store!

 #### Attentive to detail
 - My previous job in an investment bank involved facilitating payments often worth upwards of a billion pounds' value in various currencies.
 Since one incorrect digit could result in huge financial losses and some very unhappy clients, I was inspired to develop an obsessive attention to detail.